jasonvar/dka-calculator-api/readme.md

 - **clientDatetime** datetime object | required | accepted values: `any` (expected client device datetime generated at API call but not validated)
 - **clientUseragent** string | required | accepted values: `any` (expected client navigator.userAgent but not validated)

-### API response
+#### Response

-The API responds to valid calls with a JSON object with the following properties:
+The API responds to valid requests with a JSON object with the following properties:

 - **auditID** string | the unique episode ID to be printed on the generated care pathway and stored with the audit data
 - **calculations** object: